Bladder Infection (cont.)

 What are the signs and symptoms of a bladder infection in men?

-In men, signs and symptoms of probable bladder infection (cystitis) are:
+In men, signs and symptoms of probable bladder infection (cystitis) are as follows:

 - Dysuria (painful urination)

 - Suprapubic pain (pain above the pelvic bone in lower abdomen)